openharmony/multimedia_camera_standard/README.md

     result = captureSession->AddInput(cameraInput);
     ```

 6. Create a Video Output with Surface obtained from Recoder to MUX with audio and save the file.
 And to save just Video buffer to a file, can follow the step to create Surface and register listerner for buffer updates mentioned in capture photo.
-The video resolution can be configured from supported resolutions which are 1280x720 or 640x360 while setting the recorder configurations.
+The video resolution can be configured to one of the camera and recorder supported resolutions while setting the recorder configurations.

     ```
     videoSurface->SetUserData(CameraManager::surfaceFormat, std::to_string(OHOS_CAMERA_FORMAT_YCRCB_420_SP));